Women in Texas government: Legislative Branch

-A total of 179 women have been elected to the Texas Legislature.
+A total of 192 women have been elected to the Texas Legislature.
 One hundred sixty-one women have been elected to the Texas House of Representatives, and 23 women have been elected to the Texas Senate.
 The Texas House did not have more than two female representatives until the 41st Legislature in 1929.
 The 41st Legislature marked the first time more than one woman served in the House.
 It was not until the 46th Legislature in 1939 that women were regularly elected to the Texas House each session.
 No woman was elected to the Texas Senate until the 40th Legislature in 1927 when Margie E. Neal was elected for her first of four terms.
+Barbara Jordan became the first Black and queer woman elected to the Texas senate in 1966.
+After, Jordan served as a U.S. Representative, becoming known for her work as an author and educator.
 The Senate regularly had one female senator each session from the 50th Legislature in 1947 to the 67th Legislature 1981.
 In the 68th Legislature of 1983, no women were elected to the Texas Senate.
 It was not until the 69th Legislature in 1985 that the Senate began regularly electing women each session, and it was not until the 70th Session in 1987 that more than one woman was first elected to the Texas Senate.

 Judith Zaffirini is the longest serving woman in the Texas Senate.
 She has served from 1987 to the present.